 I knew the benefits of drinking this liquid gold and that fish head stock can strengthen bones and joints, reverse tooth decay, and is anti-inflammatory.
 I knew fish stock can heal the thyroid, eyes, and gut lining.
 What convinced me though was fish stock is a traditional food that’s been around for centuries and revered in most parts of the world.

-As many of my readers know, I am a sucker for traditional foods like milk kefir, cod liver oil, unsalted kraut, marrow, and liver.
+As many of you know, I am a sucker for traditional foods like milk kefir, cod liver oil, unsalted kraut, marrow, and liver.
 These are the foods I give attention to, the foods I talk and write about.
 These are the foods gracing my kitchen on a regular basis with the hopes of normalizing them for my own children who will one day give them to their own children; my grandchildren.

 Fish Head Stock